Step 1: Sign up and create a station

 You may sign up through your existing Google or Facebook account, or use your email.

 If you choose to signup via email you will be sent a confirmation code.

-Insert this code at the appropriate field in order to proceed.
+Insert this code in the appropriate field in order to proceed.

-Once you successfully signup you will need to complete some details about your personal account and the station you want to create.
+Once you successfully signup, you will be asked to complete some details about your personal account and the station you want to create.

 The final step requires your billing and credit card information, in order to proceed with the creation of the station.

 Once you complete this final step, your station will be up and running and you will be directed to the management page.